tarantool/doc/doc/reference/reference_lua/popen.rst

         :param handle ph: handle of a child process created with :ref:`popen.new() <popen-new>` or
                           :ref:`popen.shell() <popen-shell>`
         :param number timeout: since version 3.2.0.
 The parameter defines the period in seconds for the method to wait for a resolution.
+The default value is "infinity".
         :return: (if success) formatted result

+                 (if failure) ``nil, err``
         :rtype: res

         Possible raised errors: